 Just to be clear, I have no idea how Trudeau felt at that exact moment.
 But the man was under stress, and Tim Ralfe’s comments were pretty fucking ignorant.

 Fun fact!
 SAR (Search and Rescue) operations are the primary role for the Canadian Rangers!
 You know, those Inuit and First Nations auxiliaries whom Bland thinks are all highly trained Arctic commandos, ready to turn traitor!
+Their primary mission is Search and Rescue.

 Essentially, the request for Aid to the Civil Power would be answered with the Emergency Measures Act.
 Jack Hemp would be bringing the army to Quebec’s rescue personally instead of letting them borrow it.